 - Make sure the background notifications box is ticked, like in the image below

 Send private messages in bulk, BCC-style

-Privacy on the internet is becoming a hard thing to hold onto, but even the famously unprivate WhatsApp has a few features that let you do things on the down-low.
-Want to send out a group message without everyone in the group seeing who else received that message, then seeing every subsequent response to the message?
-That's what the 'Broadcast' feature is for, and using it is simple:
+Privacy on the internet is a hard thing to hold onto, but even the famously unprivate WhatsApp has a few features that let you do things on the down-low.
+Want to send out a group message without everyone in the group seeing who else received that message, and then seeing every subsequent response to the message?
+That's what the Broadcast feature is for, and using it is simple:

 - Tap the Options icon at the top right (three dots).

 - Enter the names of all the contacts you want to send your private message to.

 - Tap Create, write your message, then send it.